 When you obtain your VA COE, you have cleared the first hurdle in getting your VA home loan.
 But the VA COE is NOT a guarantee of loan approval.
 You must credit-qualify for your VA mortgage the same way you would for any major line of credit.
 VA loan qualifications are more lenient than some conventional mortgages, but they are not a no-credit-check home loan option.

-Receiving your VA COE is not a guarantee that you definitely will be approved for a home loan.
+Receiving your VA COE does not guarantee that you will be approved for a home loan.
 If your employment history, FICO scores, loan repayment history, and credit utilization aren’t acceptable to the lender, your home loan is likely not to be approved.

 VA home loans are more affordable than some home loan options because of the no-money-down option and lower interest rates which are typical of many government-backed mortgage loan programs such as the FHA, USDA, and the VA home loan benefit.